amshuman-kr/kannadada-bhakti/content/A Common Thread Running Through Kannada Prosody, Grammar and Linguistics.md

 - `irēḷu` - *DaDum*Da
 - `perāne/herāne` - *DaDum*Da

-Thus, elongation of the vowel in the first syllable also seems to be among the process that help avoid an initial `DaDum` pattern at the beginning of metrical units.
+Thus, elongation of the vowel in the first syllable also seems to be among the processes that help avoid an initial `DaDum` pattern in the metrical units.

 ## Initial `DaDum` pattern in verbs